TerjeRu/docs/guides/06-the-anatomy-of-an-investigation.md

 ---
 layout: default
-title: 06: The Anatomy of an Investigation
+title: "06: The Anatomy of an Investigation"
 parent: The Guides
 nav_order: 6
 ---